 - We will help our communities to thrive.

 Our services include:

-Community Health Services – our diverse range of community health services provide support and treatment to both adults and children.
+Our diverse range of community health services provide support and treatment to both adults and children.
 We deliver this care in community hospitals, health centres, GP surgeries and in our patients’ homes.

-Learning Disabilities Services – we provide crisis support and inpatient services and our community learning disability teams work in partnership with local councils to provide assessment and support for adults with learning disabilities.
+We provide crisis support and inpatient services and our community learning disability teams work in partnership with local councils to provide assessment and support for adults with learning disabilities.

 As part of our a commitment to driving up quality in services for people with learning disabilities we are proud to say that we have signed up to the Driving Up Quality Code.
 Our self -assessment contains the full details of our commitment.

-Social Care – We provide personalised social care support to people with a range of needs, including people with learning disabilities or mental illness, supporting people to live independently.
+We provide personalised social care support to people with a range of needs, including people with learning disabilities or mental illness, supporting people to live independently.